 Talk to a speech-language pathologist!
 A brief 10 minute phone conversation can set your mind at ease by determining whether your child needs a speech and language evaluation.
 Remember, don’t wait and see - early intervention is key!

 At Montgomery Speech Therapy (MST), we offer play-based and family-centered speech therapy for children - from toddlers to teenagers.
-With individual therapy sessions from our home studio or your child’s home or school setting, our aim is to provide fun, motivating activities that drive your child toward becoming a confident and effective communicator.
+With individual therapy sessions from your child’s home or school setting, our aim is to provide fun, motivating activities that drive your child toward becoming a confident and effective communicator.